Heritage listing: a positive for owners

 - Listing gives owners access to the free heritage advisory services provided by many councils.

-- Listing enables access to heritage grants and loans through both Heritage NSW and local councils.
-Listing is generally a requirement for Heritage Council funding.
+- Listing enables eligibility to apply for grants through Heritage NSW and local councils.

 Photograph by Paramount Studios